-Once your teacher or guardian has given you access to the game, you can play the game on your computer.
+Once your teacher or guardian has given you access to the game, you can play on your computer.
 If your teacher or guardian cannot request an account, you can instead play the game on an iPad by downloading the Mind Your Own Budget app.
-Find it here: Mind Your Own Budget on iOS.
+Find it here: Mind Your Own Budget on iOS (https://apps.apple.com/us/app/mind-your-own-budget/id721772106).